FrankEssenberger/source-map-tests/README.md

 - step into the `trimLeft()` method of the test
 - plain `.js` file is shown in debugger not the mapped file.

+You can adjust if the sourceRoot is set using a boolean variable in the `adjust-source-maps.ts`.
+Behaviour is the same if you use the source route or not.
+Source maps are not picked up by the debugger.

 ### Goal

 The `sourceRoot` should work like expected also with a remote URL in VSC and Webstorm.